recaisinekli/miirket/README.md

 # What is miirket?
 Miirket is an open source highly gifted socket.
 It creates a secure tunnel to let you access your Raspberry Pi over SSH without the need of IP address and port forwarding.

+# Why do I need miirket?
+You may have distributed linux devices.
+You may be using devices like Raspberry Pi, Orange Pi for various IOT applications.
+Miirket enables you to have SSH access to these devices and simplfy your management in an easy way.
+Moreover, you do not have to deal with static IP and port forwarding for this purpose.

 # How it works?

 ![alt text](https://www.miirket.com/en/img/miirket.png "How miirket works")